pearsonca/hbmPRNG_manuscript/README.md

 # Quick Start

-Ensure R, make, and C/C++ toolchain are available.
+Ensure R, make, git, and C/C++ toolchain are available.
 Warning: this will install R packages when not available at sufficient version.

 ```
 make setup      # will take care of e.g. syncing subrepository to K et al approach, building all sources